Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Do I need a Michigan Recreation Passport for state park beaches?

 Yes.
-The Michigan Recreation Passport is required for vehicle entry at all Michigan state parks, including popular beach parks like Holland State Park, Grand Haven State Park, and Ludington State Park.
-It costs $17 for Michigan-registered vehicles and $34 for out-of-state vehicles.
-You can purchase it when renewing your registration or at the park entrance.
+The Michigan Recreation Passport is required for vehicle entry at all Michigan state parks, including Holland State Park, Grand Haven State Park, and Ludington State Park.
+As of 2026 it costs $15 for Michigan-registered vehicles and $42 for out-of-state vehicles.
+You can buy it when renewing your registration or at the park entrance.

 Start Planning Your Lake Michigan Beach Town Adventure

-Whether you’re looking for a quick weekend escape to New Buffalo or a week-long road trip up the coast, Lake Michigan’s beach towns are some of the most beautiful, welcoming places you’ll ever visit.
-I’ve spent my entire life exploring this coastline, and I’m still finding new things to love about it.
+Whether you’re after a quick weekend escape to New Buffalo or a week-long road trip up the coast, Lake Michigan’s beach towns are some of the most beautiful, welcoming places you’ll ever visit.
+I’ve spent my whole life exploring this coastline, and I’m still finding new things to love about it.

 Leave a Reply